 The Future of Cannabis in Nebraska

 From securing municipal approvals, and applying for and receiving a cannabis license, to developing SOPs and facility designs, there are significant considerations involved.
-Our consultants provide end-to-end support to help you launch and sustain your cannabis business.
+Our Nebraska cannabis consultants can provide end-to-end support to help you launch and sustain your cannabis business.

-What are the qualifying conditions for a medical cannabis patient card?
+What are the qualifying conditions for a medical cannabis patient card in Nebraska?

 There is no list of qualifying conditions.
 Healthcare practitioners can certify any patient for whom “in the healthcare practitioner’s professional judgment, the potential benefits of cannabis outweigh the potential harms for the alleviation of a patient’s medical condition, its symptoms, or side effects of the condition’s treatment.”

-How does a patient who is 18 or older qualify?
+How does a patient who is 18 or older qualify for a medical cannabis patient card in Nebraska?

 An adult patient must have a written recommendation from a healthcare practitioner stating that, in the practitioner’s professional judgment, “the potential benefits of cannabis outweigh the potential harms for the alleviation of a patient’s medical condition, its symptoms, or side effects of the condition’s treatment.”
 The declaration must be signed and dated by the practitioner.